polkadot-fellows/RFCs/text/0175-on-demand-coretime-as-core-scheduling.md

 - **Latency.** An order must be included in a Coretime chain block and delivered over UMP before it can be scheduled.
 This adds a few relay blocks compared to ordering on the Relay Chain directly.
 - **Retries.** A blocked one-shot retries until served, and the tasks behind it wait.
 Blocking conditions resolve within a few blocks, so the delay is bounded in practice.
 This is the cost of the no-drop guarantee (Requirement 2).
 - **Pooling.** Requiring a complete `CoreMask` for pooling removes the ability to contribute interlaced regions to the pool.
-- **Price model approximation.** The broker assumes one order is served per pool core per relay block.
-Blocked cores retry, so an order counted as served may still be pending.

 ## Testing, Security, and Privacy